-columnName Descript ion and so on) that are different from the candidate's address.
+Field Name Descripti on and so on) that are different from the candidate's address.
 UnitNumberHigh The highest unit number.
 UnitNumberLow The lowest unit number.
-SegmentCode A unique I D that identifies a street segment.
-SegmentParity Indicates v vhich side of the street has odd num nbers.
-L Left side of the street R Right side of the street В Both sides of the street U Undetermined StateProvince The mean ing of State/Province varies by coun itry. • FRA (Fr ance)-Region StreetDataType value of "1 It search order rank of the database " indicates that the database is first hat the database is second in the de in the default search order, "2" The defau It database search order is specified I in the Management Console.
-StreetName For most o countries, this contains the street na me.
-StreetPrefix The type o f street when the street type appear s before the base street name.
-StreetSuffix The type o of street when the street type appear rs after the base street name.
-TrailingDirectional Street dire ctional that follows the street name.
-UnitNumberHigh The highes st unit number of the range in which the unit resides.
+SegmentCode A unique II O that identifies a street segment.
+SegmentParity Indicates v Indicates which side of the street has odd numbers.
+L Left side of the street R Right side of the street В Both sides of the street U Undetermined StateProvince The meani ng of State/Province varies by coun try. • FRA (Fra ance)-Region StreetDataType value of "1 The default search order rank of the database used to geocode the address.
+A value of "1" indicates that the database is first in the default search order, "2" indicates that the database is second in the default search order, and so on.
+The defaul t database search order is specified I in the Management Console.
+StreetName For most c For most countries, this contains the street name.
+StreetPrefix The type o The type of street when the street type appears before the base street name.
+StreetSuffix The type o The type of street when the street type appears after the base street name.
+TrailingDirectional Street dire Street directional that follows the street name.
+UnitNumberHigh The highes The highest unit number of the range in which the unit resides.

-columnName Description UnitNumberLow The lowest unit number of the range in which the unit resides.
+Field Name Description UnitNumberLow The lowest unit number of the range in which the unit resides.
 Return Parsed Address The formatted input address can be returned along with a separate returned field for each input address element.
 Parsed Address Input elements are returned in separately labeled fields names with a .Input extension.
-See Result Codes on page 38 columnName Description CoordinateSystem The coordinate system used to determine the latitude and longitude coordinates.
-A coordinate system specifies a map projection, coordinate units, etc. An example is EPSG:4326.
-EPSG stands for European Petroleum Survey Group.
-Latitude Seven-digit number in degrees and calculated to four decimal places (in the format specified).
-Longitude Seven-digit number in degrees and calculated to four decimal places (in the format specified).
+See Result Codes on page 36